Contest-Winning Roasted Tomato Soup Recipe

 - 2. Meanwhile, in a Dutch oven, saute onion in remaining oil until tender.
 Add tomatoes, water, salt and, if desired, pepper flakes.
 Bring to a boil.
 Reduce heat; cover and simmer 30 minutes or until flavors are blended.
 Cool slightly.

 - 3. In a blender, process soup in batches until smooth.
 Return to pan.
 Stir in cream and heat through.
+Sprinkle with basil if desired.
 Yield: 6 servings.

 1 cup equals 276 calories, 22 g fat (6 g saturated fat), 27 mg cholesterol, 421 mg sodium, 19 g carbohydrate, 5 g fiber, 4 g protein.